BabyPulmo/docs/submission/qa-prep.md

 # Q2 — “What’s your regulatory pathway?”

-## Recommended Answer
+## ------------ Answer --------------

-Baby Pulmo intentionally avoids positioning itself as a fully autonomous diagnostic device.
+We position Baby Pulmo as a decision-support and triage platform, not a diagnostic device.

-Our planned regulatory pathway begins with BMRC ethics review and NGO-supported pilot deployment in Bangladesh.
-Severe-risk cases are always escalated to a human Community Health Worker, which keeps the system within a decision-support framework similar to the early ResApp deployment strategy.
+Phase 1 starts with BMRC ethics review and a BRAC-supported pilot, with all severe cases escalated to human CHWs.

-This substantially lowers regulatory friction while allowing real-world validation before pursuing more formal medical-device pathways.

 ## Numbers / References

-- BMRC ethics review planned in Phase 1
+- BMRC ethics review planned
-- 1,000-child BRAC Bogura pilot
+- 1,000-child pilot in Bogura
-- Human-in-loop escalation on every severe case
+- Human-in-loop escalation

 References:
 - submission/summary.md
-- submission/ip-strategy.md
 - submission/accuracy.md

 ---

-# Q3 — “How is this different from Hyfe or Sonde Health?”
+# Q3 — “How is this different from Hyfe or Sonde?”

-## Recommended Answer
+## ------------ Answer --------------

-Most incumbents optimize for adult respiratory monitoring or English-language smartphone apps in high-income healthcare systems.
+Most competitors focus on adult respiratory monitoring in high-income markets.

-Baby Pulmo instead focuses on:
-- pediatric respiratory triage,
-- Bangla-first interaction,
-- WhatsApp-native deployment,
-- and Community Health Worker escalation workflows for rural LMIC healthcare systems.

-Our strongest differentiation is operational integration with low-resource healthcare delivery rather than only the classifier itself.
+Baby Pulmo is pediatric-focused, Bangla-first, WhatsApp-native, and integrated into rural CHW healthcare workflows.

 ## Numbers / References

 - Bangla-first deployment
 - WhatsApp-native workflow
-- ~$0.003 projected interaction cost
+- ~$0.003 interaction cost

 Reference:
 - submission/competitive-analysis.md